 Click here for Performance History 1937-Present

-Warren Civic Music Association is the oldest community arts organization in Trumbull County and one of the first in Ohio.
+Warren Civic Music Association is the oldest community arts organization in Trumbull County and one of the pioneering arts organizations in Ohio.
 It is located in Northeastern Ohio, midway between Cleveland and Pittsburgh, in an area rich in history, the arts, sports, and diverse ethnic and cultural activities.
-It was incorporated in 1937 as the Warren Concert Organization.
-After three years of economic “hard times,” it was reorganized in 1940 as the Warren Civic Music Association.
+Founded in 1937 as the Warren Concert Organization, it was rebranded in 1940 as the Warren Civic Music Association.

-Warren Civic Music is a nonprofit 501(c)3 organization, guided by an all-volunteer board, and none of the officers or board members receive any compensation.
-It is dedicated to the arts and enriching the lives of the members of the community by presenting a variety of high-quality musical programs at affordable prices.
+Warren Civic Music is a nonprofit 501(c)3 organization, guided by an all-volunteer board, and none of the officers or board members receive compensation.
+They are united by a mission to enrich the community through high-quality, affordable musical performances.
 The superb entertainment and best value have accounted for many sell-out concerts throughout the years.

 The concerts started out being held in the Konold Auditorium of Warren G. Harding High School.
 The venue changed to the W.D.
 Packard Music Hall when the 2,100-seat facility first opened in 1955 and has been the “home” of Warren Civic Music ever since.
 The music hall is situated on 42 acres of Packard Park and was made possible by the vision and generosity of William Doud Packard, a prominent local industrialist, who together with his brother, James Ward Packard, co-founded the Packard Motor Car Company and Packard Electric Company.
 W.D.
 Packard made provisions in his will and established a trust to ensure that there would be a place in the city for music to endure and flourish for future generations.
 Today this landmark is Warren’s largest public venue and showcases a wide variety of entertainment programs and community events.

 In earlier times, Warren Civic Music held receptions in private homes to honor the performers after the concerts, where tuxedos and formal dress were the norms.
-When the concerts were moved to the Packard Music Hall, these gatherings were held in the hospitality rooms of the venue.
-Receptions no longer take place; instead, artists host meet-and-greets in the lobby following performances where CDs and merchandise may be purchased and autographed.
+When the concerts moved to the Packard Music Hall, these gatherings evolved into more casual meet-and-greets with the artists in the lobby after performances where CDs and merchandise may be purchased and autographed.

-Warren Civic Music has presented many famed artists in a variety of programs.
+Over the decades Warren Civic Music has hosted many distinguished artists in a variety of programs.
 Opening the first season in 1943 was Ezio Pinza, Metropolitan Opera bass-baritone, who later was awarded the 1950 Tony for Best Actor in a Broadway Musical for “South Pacific.”

 In the early years, programming was in the classical realm of entertainment, comprised of vocalists from the Metropolitan Opera, symphony orchestras, instrumentalists, ballets, and Broadway.
 A few of the notables included Isaac Stern, Jerome Hines, Roberta Peters, Roger Williams, Peter Nero, Robert Merrill, Anna Maria Alberghetti, Guy Lombardo, Woody Herman, Ferrante & Teicher, Fred Waring, Mitch Miller, Gene Krupa, Warren’s own Irene Oliver, and more.

-Artist selection has since evolved to suit a changing audience, and recent performers have included The Texas Tenors, The Lennon Sisters, Debby Boone, Oak Ridge Boys, Linda Eder, The Gatlin Brothers, The Lettermen, Gary Puckett, Marilyn McCoo & Billy Davis, Jr., The Diamonds, Home Free, The DooWop Project, Andy Cooney, The New York Tenors, Ernie Haase & Signature Sound, Illusionist Rick Thomas, and numerous other talented entertainers.
+Artist selection has since evolved to suit a changing audience.
+Recent performers have included The Texas Tenors, The Lennon Sisters, Debby Boone, Oak Ridge Boys, Linda Eder, The Gatlin Brothers, The Lettermen, Gary Puckett, Marilyn McCoo & Billy Davis, Jr., The Diamonds, Home Free, The DooWop Project, Andy Cooney, The New York Tenors, Ernie Haase & Signature Sound, RocOpraNatra, Illusionist Rick Thomas, and numerous other talented entertainers.

-The successful continuation of Warren Civic Music for 83 years, and the presentation of more than 415 concerts, is a collective effort, thanks to loyal season ticket holders, dedicated board members, and the generous support of benefactors and patrons.
+The successful continuation of Warren Civic Music for 84 years, and the presentation of more than 420 concerts, is a collective effort, thanks to loyal season ticket holders, dedicated board members, and the generous support of community benefactors and patrons.

 The complete performance history is available at WarrenCivicMusic.com.
 (Click the link at the top of the page.)